rzhade3/MarkdownNotes/IntroToSystemsAndNetworking/12-Caching.md

 The miss penalty is used to calculate the EMAT of the level right above the main memory.

 ## Cache Organization
+Three facets to cache organization:
+1. **Placement:** Where do we place the data read from memory in the cache?
+2. **Lookup Algorithm:** How do we find something placed in the cache?
+3. **Validity:** Is the data in the cache valid?

+### Misses
+1. **Compulsory:** When the cache is first accessed (it's empty)
+2. **Capacity:** Cache is full and miss is incurred
+3. **Conflict:** Due to limited associativity, even though cache isn't full

+Precedence of misses is in the above order.

+## Direct-Mapped
+There is a one-to-one correspondance between a cache location and a memory location.